Supported Site West Virginia University

 The LA program will be patterned off the sustainable Arkansas model where students in the program elect the LA course for physics elective credit.
 The LAs will present parts of the Tutorials in Introductory Physics after instruction about both general pedagogical issues and issues specific to the material being presented in the next laboratory session, allowing for immediate feedback about pedagogical issues just covered, thus developing an appreciation that a detailed understanding of the teaching of specific content topics, pedagogical content knowledge, is vitally important.
 Graduate students will also be required to take the LA course the first time they teach the introductory calculus-based classes, further improving instruction.

 This program will thrive in an environment of impressive departmental and institutional support.
 The university has identified STEM education as one of its five “Mountains of Excellence” in its newest strategic plan.
-This goal has generated investment in discipline-based education hires across the STEM disciplines and the recruitment of Gay Stewart, Arkansas PhysTEC director and former president of the American Association of Physics Teachers to lead the Flexible Education Research Network with the expectation of fostering trans-disciplinary education research across the STEM disciplines.
+This goal has generated investment in discipline-based education hires across the STEM disciplines and the recruitment of Gay Stewart, Arkansas PhysTEC director and former president of the American Association of Physics Teachers to lead the West Virginia University Center for Excellence in STEM Education with the expectation of fostering trans-disciplinary education research across the STEM disciplines.
 The physics department has made recent physics education research and teaching faculty hires, assembling an unprecedented team of teacher educators.